Mesh LogoMesh

 .complete();

-// Wrong: both transactions try to use the same UTXOs
+// Wrong: both use same UTXOs

 const utxos = await wallet.getUtxos();